Home

 How Do Holidays And Vacations Fit Into The Schedule?

-• Set Vacation Time: For summer break, each parent typically gets to pick a couple of uninterrupted weeks with the kids.
-Your agreement should set a deadline for when you need to choose and share those dates, so everyone can plan their summer without any last-minute surprises.
+• Set Vacation Time: For summer break, each parent typically gets to pick a couple of uninterrupted weeks.

 What If I Need To Reschedule My Weekend?

-Typically, the parent who needs the change should give as much notice as they possibly can.
-It’s also good practice to offer a "make-up" weekend or similar time in return.
-It’s about fairness.
-Using a co-parenting app to handle these requests keeps everything documented and transparent, which can really cut down on misunderstandings.
+The parent who needs the change should give as much notice as they possibly can.
+It's also good practice to offer a "make-up" weekend in return.

 Can We Change The Schedule As The Kids Get Older?

 Not only can you, but you absolutely should.
-The schedule that works for a six-year-old is going to be a disaster for a sixteen-year-old who has a part-time job, sports practice, and a social life.
+The schedule that works for a six-year-old is going to be a disaster for a sixteen-year-old.

-For small tweaks, a simple conversation and agreement might be all you need.
-But for major, long-term changes—like one parent moving or a teenager having a strong opinion about where they want to spend their time—it's smart to go back to court and make it official.
-A formal modification ensures the new plan is legally binding and protects everyone involved.
+For small tweaks, a simple conversation might be all you need.
+But for major changes, it's smart to go back to court and make it official.

 Ready to bring clarity and peace to your co-parenting schedule?
 The Kidtime app offers intuitive calendars, automated reminders, and centralized communication to help you manage your every other weekend custody arrangement with ease.
 Try Kidtime today and take the first step toward a more organized and conflict-free co-parenting journey.